-I've noticed that domain names seem to fall into two general categories.
+I've noticed that good domain names seem to fall into two general categories.
 They seem to be either

-Most people seem think that branded domain names are best.
+But how do you go about choosing a domain name for your new site?
+It is thought that branded domain names are best.
 They're usually shorter and easier to recognise than exact match or keyword rich domain names.
 On the other hand, exact match domain names can sometimes come across as spammy.

 Please note that any domain names I use as examples in this article may or may not already be owned by someone else.